SymbioticLab/Oort/training/README.md

 | Kuiper+YoGi      | 27  GPU hours (~$53)    |    58 GPU hours (~$111)   |
 | YoGi             | 53  GPU hours (~$97)     |    121  GPU hours (~$230) |

-Table 1: GPU hours on Openimage dataset
+Table 1: GPU hours on Openimage dataset with ShuffleNet

 ***Note that the performance of model training (both accuracy and time-to-accuracy performance) often shows certain variations.
 We report the average results over 5 runs in our paper.***
 <!-- We spent more than 6000 GPU hours on our evaluations. -->